Dino (marque): Dino 196 S

-The first sports racing car under Dino marque was 2.0 L Dino V6-engined Dino 196 S. The first example, s/n 0740 made in 1958, had a 65° DOHC configuration, as found in its Formula Two predecessor and is sometimes referred to as 206 S. The other, s/n 0776 from 1959, had its engine redesigned as a 60° SOHC version.
+The first sports racing car under Dino marque was 2.0 L Dino V6-engined Dino 196 S. The first example, s/n 0740, was made in 1958 and had a 65° DOHC configuration as found in its Formula Two predecessor and is sometimes referred to as 206 S. The other, s/n 0776 from 1959, had its engine redesigned as a 60° SOHC version.
 A possible third car was immediately upgraded to 3.0 L specification and never raced it its two-litre form.
 All early Dino sports cars actually had Ferrari badges on the front.

 Specifications

 Both cars' engines had 1983.72 cc of total capacity from 77 by 71 mm of bore and stroke.
 Both used the same carburettor setup with three 42DCN Webers, resulting in the same 195 PS power output.
-The differing factors were the rpm range: 7200 for the DOHC, 7800 for the SOHC engine and a twin spark plug arrangement for the DOHC-variant.
+The differing factors were the RPM range: 7200 for the DOHC, 7800 for both the SOHC engine and a twin spark plug arrangement for the DOHC-variant.
 Both cars were created on a tubular chassis with independent front suspension and live rear axle.
 The first car received Scaglietti coachwork, but was soon rebodied by Fantuzzi, who also bodied the second car.
-Their style was reminiscent of a Ferrari 250 TR and was often referred to as a 'smaller Testa Rossa'.
+Their style was reminiscent of a Ferrari 250 TR and was often referred to as a 'smaller Testa Rossa.'

 Racing

-The first Dino 196 S made its debut at the Goodwood Sussex Trophy driven to second place by Peter Collins.
+The first Dino 196 S made its debut at the Goodwood Sussex Trophy and was driven to second place by Peter Collins.
 After being converted to SOHC form, it scored silver for the 1959 Le Mans Test and a single victory at Coppa Sant Ambroeus.
 The last race for this car was the 1959 Pontedecimo-Giovi hillclimb in which another second place was achieved before the car was dismantled at the factory.
 The other Dino had a much longer career.
 In 1959, driven by Ricardo Rodriguez it finished fourth and second in a couple of races at the Governor's Trophy, Nassau.
 The following year the car was entered in the Targa Florio and finished seventh overall.